MicheleCattaneo/Networking_Project_WebServer/README.md

 Then, on the headers tab, look at the hidden ones and remove the default `Host` header, as it will be set to be `localhost` .
 Use instead the desired host, as for example `michelecattaneo.ch`.
 Note that postman will use HTTP/1.1 by default and if you want the connection to close after the reponse the `Connection: close` header should be set.

+Postman is particularly useful to send PUT requests where the content is an image: In the body tab select 'binary' as a type and upload an image.
+Then keep the headers that are automatically set by Postman and add in the request line the path where you want the new file to be added.

 ---

 **Web Browser** example: